It’s something we all want more of – a great high performance memory.

 6. The Science: Gingko Enhances Brain Function

 You’ve probably heard of this extraordinary herb as the most widely used prescription medication in Europe.
+Some call it a nootropic because it enhances your brain power.

 It has the ability in its flavonoids and ginkgolides to facilitate increased blood flow circulation and mental function.